OSGeo/gdal/doc/source/programs/gdal_raster_as_features.rst

 Program-Specific Options
 ------------------------

+.. option:: -b, --band <band>

+   Specifies the bands for which pixel values should be added as fields of the created features.
+By default, values will be added for all bands.

 .. option:: --geometry-type

    Specifies the geometry type of the created features.
 Options available are "none" (default), "point", or "polygon".

+.. option:: --include-row-col

+   If set, ``ROW`` and ``COL`` fields will be added with the cell positions.

+.. option:: --include-xy

+   If set, ``CENTER_X`` and ``CENTER_Y`` fields will be added with the center coordinates of each pixel.

+.. option:: --output-layer

+   Provides a name for the output vector layer.
+Defaults to "pixels".

 .. option:: --skip-nodata

    If set, no features will be emitted for pixels equal to the NoData value.

-.. option:: --include-xy

-   If set, ``CENTER_X`` and ``CENTER_Y`` fields will be added with the center coordinates of each pixel.

-.. option:: --include-row-col

-   If set, ``ROW`` and ``COL`` fields will be added with the cell positions.

-.. option:: -b <band>

-   Specifies the bands for which pixel values should be added as fields of the created features.
-By default, values will be added for all bands.

 Standard Options
 ----------------

+.. include:: gdal_options/append_vector.rst

+.. include:: gdal_options/co.rst

+.. include:: gdal_options/if.rst

+.. include:: gdal_options/lco.rst

+.. include:: gdal_options/oo.rst

 .. include:: gdal_options/of_vector.rst

-.. include:: gdal_options/co.rst
+.. include:: gdal_options/output_oo.rst

 .. include:: gdal_options/overwrite.rst

+.. include:: gdal_options/overwrite_layer.rst

+.. include:: gdal_options/update.rst

 Examples
 --------